coinbase/nft-dapp-starter-kit/smart-contracts/README.md

    npx hardhat etherscan-verify --network [network of choice]
    ```

-## Steps to Test
+## Testing

-Run `npx hardhat test --network hardhat`.
+Run `yarn test`.
 Additionally, this repository has been configured with a Github workflow (see [`hardhat-tests.yml`](/.github/workflows/hardhat-tests.yml)) to run the smart contract tests on every pull request.

 ## Scripts